 A will, or a Last Will and Testament, is the central piece of any estate plan.
 A will properly drafted and signed is a document that specifies exactly how you want your property distributed upon your death.
-Your will identifies who you want to act as the Executor of your estate whose job it will be to conduct all the transactions necessary to gather your assets, pay your debts, and distribute your property to those you designate to receive it.
-A will may also nominate who you want to serve as guardian for your children if you should die before your children reach age 18.
+Your will identifies a few key people: first, it will identify who you would like to serve as your Executor, also known as your Personal Representative.
+Your Personal Representative will also gather all of your assets and pay off any debts you have before distributing all of your property according to how you have explained within your will.
+The second person your will may identify is who you nominate to serve as guardian for your children, should you pass away before your children reach the age of 18.

-The law is very specific what may and may not legally qualify as a valid will.
-Because of the importance of a will, the document must be approved as valid by the Probate Court at the start of the estate proceedings before any of its provisions will be given effect.
-An improper will, lacking necessary witnesses or clear language demonstrating the intent of the decedent and an understanding that the document is intended as the decedent’s last will and testament won’t be accepted as legal in the Probate Court.
-There are “off the shelf” documents available from the internet and other sources that may act as a form for a valid will, but those forms have no assurance that what is created will be accepted by the court or in fact express your intent for your property after you die.
+The law is very specific about what may and may not legally qualify as a valid will.
+Because of the importance of a will, the document must be reviewed by the Probate Court and determined to be valid by the Probate Court at the start of the estate proceedings before any of the Will may be treated as valid.
+A will that is missing any of the requirements, like having the correct number of witnesses or including the proper language, will not be accepted by the Probate Court and will not be a legally binding document.
+There are often documents available from the internet that are available for you to complete yourself, but those forms have no assurance that what is created will be accepted by the court, or properly explain your wishes.
 The documents generated by such sources may not take into account your individual circumstances.
-Such a will also may not necessarily be signed and witnessed as the law requires, and thereby may be invalidated.

 “The costs for a will with competent legal help is well worth the small investment.”

 A carefully prepared last will and testament from a capable law firm working with you is your best assurance that your plans will be realized after your death.
 In comparison to the stakes involved in making an error, the costs for a will with competent legal help is well worth the investment.